 -If your kids tend to fight over snacks, pack each of them their own snack box to prevent arguments over who gets the last cookie.

 Road trips can be a lot of fun for the whole family.
 They are a great way to spend some quality time with the ones you love most.
 Packing the car the right way can make your trip much easier.
-The above tips are simple to follow but come with big results.
+The above tips are simple to follow but make your trip much smoother.
 Think through your whole trip.
 Pack your items in several bags instead of one or two.
 Put the bags where they will be easy to reach when you need them.
 Plan for the unexpected and be prepared.
 With these tips, you too can pack for road trips like a pro.
+For more road trip tips, see how to save time on road trips, how to have a successful road trip with kids, safety road trip tips, and the best snacks for road trips.
 Happy travels.